-Kirstie Allsopp's dresses have become quite the talking point over the years, with the property guru becoming synonymous with a printed, 50s style frock.
+Kirstie Allsopp's dresses have become quite the talking point over the years, with the property guru becoming synonymous with a printed, '50s style frock.

-The real key to Kirstie Allsopp's dresses is in the labels she supports.
-The property guru loves to support female-founded businesses and in particular British clothing brands.
-Recently, she took to Twitter to reveal just where she gets her dresses.
-She explained, "Most of the dresses I wear for work are either made for me by the lovely @makwana_rashmi or by Samantha Sung @TheCrossShop or @KjsLaundry."
+Just as Kate Middleton's dresses form part of her signature look, so do Kirstie's: her style is elegant and glamorous, as well as figure-flattering.
+But the real key to Kirstie Allsopp's dresses is in the labels she supports.
+The property guru loves female-founded businesses and, in particular, British clothing brands.
+She explained on Twitter, "Most of the dresses I wear for work are either made for me by the lovely @makwana_rashmi or by Samantha Sung @TheCrossShop or @KjsLaundry."

 Where to shop for Kirstie Allsopp's dresses—quicklinks

 - Me + Em—best for quality style that is made to last from £115 (opens in new tab)

 - Justine Tabak—best for trans-seasonal styles from £125 (opens in new tab)

 - Samantha Sung—best for classic 50s style from £389 (opens in new tab)

-- Tucker—best for luxury silk pieces from £159
+- Tucker—best for luxury silk pieces from £159 (opens in new tab)

 - Zimmermann—best for statement frocks from £450 (opens in new tab)